watsonwork/watsonwork-echo/README.md

 If you have a [Bluemix](https://bluemix.net)  account and want to give the sample app a quick try, you can simply get it deployed to Bluemix straight from Github without even having to download it to your local development environment and build it yourself.

-Just click
+To do this click the button below:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/watsonwork/watsonwork-greeter&branch=master)
-and let Bluemix do the app build and deployment for you.

 Once that's done, go to your
 [Bluemix Dashboard](https://console.ng.bluemix.net/dashboard/cf-apps).
 The